 aspect of this enigmatic art.

-While some students will be content with a beginning series of classes, others will fall in love with this art, and they should know that learning the whole 60 movement form usually takes about 10 months, and that's just the beginning.
+While some students will be content with a beginning series of classes, others will fall in love with this art, and they should know that learning the whole 60 movement form usually takes about one year, and that's just the beginning.
 For advanced students, we offer classes in form refinement, push hands, Tai Chi Sword, and Tai Chi Boxing.

 No special clothing is required for Tai Chi, but wear something loose and comfortable.
 Chinese slippers are considered the most appropriate footware, but stocking feet or any flat-soled non-street shoes may work just fine for you.
 The Shiatsu Center asks that we wear no street shoes, and no bare feet.